 Bringing an asbestos claim against a negligent third party

 Asbestosis is a lung disease involving scarring and carcinoma caused by inhaling asbestos dust over long periods.
 Asbestos claims arise in circumstances where an individual has been exposed to asbestos dust, generally in the course of their employment.
 Exposure to it can also lead to other debilitating illnesses such as mesothelioma.

-Since asbestos has long since been recognised as extremely harmful it is now thankfully increasingly rare but can remain in older buildings and industrial plant and become exposed during building, renovation or demolition works.
-In recent years, members of the armed forces were exposed to asbestos on some of the Irish naval fleet.
+Since asbestos has long since been recognised as extremely harmful it is now thankfully increasingly rare but can remain in older buildings and industrial plants and become exposed during building, renovation or demolition works.
+In recent years, members of the armed forces were exposed to asbestos on some of the Irish naval fleets.